lisyce/StardewValleyMods/README.md

 ## Harmony Patches

 This mod changes core gameplay logic and thus employs some use of Harmony.
-Currently, the following methods are patched with prefix or postfix methods:
+Currently, the following methods are patched with prefix or postfix methods (no transpilers are used):

 - `GameLocation.createQuestionDialogue`
 - `Farmer.doneEating`
 - `NPC.checkAction`
+- `CraftingRecipe.createItem`
+- `CraftingRecipe.consumeIngredients`
+- `Object.getDescription`
+- `Item.canStackWith`

 All of these prefixes allow the original logic to run afterwards, so they should be fairly compatible with other mods that patch these methods.